fanqingsong/fastapi-hive/docs/usecases.md

 ---

-For machine learning model, it is not suitable to load model during request, because the time of model loading may be too long, so the proposed method is to load model before request, i.e. during app startup.
+For machine learning model, it is not suitable to load model during request, because the time cost of model loading may be too long, so the proposed method is to load model before request stage, i.e. during app startup stage.

+### classical disadvantages

 For the classical code layout example, it defines loading model logic func(start_app_handler) in core.event_handler.py file.